mrinalwahal/service/db/README.md

     mockgen -destination=mock.go -source=db.go -package=db
     ```

-This will generate the file `mock.go` which will contains your mock service.
+This will generate the file `mock.go` which will contain your mock database.
 You can import it in your tests with:

 ```
 func TestFoo(t *testing.T) {
   ctrl := gomock.NewController(t)

-  m := NewMockService(ctrl)
+  m := NewMockDatabase(ctrl)

   // Asserts that the first and only call to Bar() is passed 99.
   // Anything else will fail.